-Slate Office US intends to treat the SOT Notes as indebtedness for U.S. federal income tax purposes, and intends to deduct the interest paid on the SOT Notes and third party debt in determining its U.S. federal taxable income, subject to any applicable limitations on such deductibility New federal U.S. tax rules and restrictions on interest deductibility were enacted on December 22, 2017 as part of Public law no. 115-97, "An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018" (more commonly known as "The Tax Cuts and Jobs Act" or "TCJA").
-It is possible that certain provisions in the TCJA with respect to interest deductibility will adversely impact the extent to which such interest payments are deductible.
-In addition, on October 13, 2016, the U.S. Treasury and the IRS issued final and temporary regulations under section 385 of the Code ("Section 385 Regulations") that could potentially apply to re-characterize as equity certain related party indebtedness issued after April 4, 2016.
-While management believes that the Section 385 Regulations should not apply to the SOT Notes currently outstanding, there can be no assurance that a distribution or transaction that could engage such Regulations will not occur in the future or that the Regulations will not be broadened to apply to the SOT Notes.
-Furthermore, other provisions and principles of U.S. federal tax law could also apply and result in the IRS or a court determining that the SOT Notes should be treated for U.S. federal income tax purposes as equity rather than debt or that the interest rate on the SOT Notes did not represent an arm's length rate.
-If, for any of the aforementioned reasons, a redetermination were made of the interest deductibility, in whole or part, of the payments made on the SOT Notes or the third party debt, then some or all of the interest may not be deductible for U.S. federal income tax purposes and some or all of the payments on the SOT Notes could be treated as dividends subject to U.S. federal withholding tax.
-Any of these results could significantly increase the U.S. federal income tax liability of Slate Office US and subject Slate Office US to interest on underpaid tax and, possibly, penalties.
+In addition, on October 13, 2016, the U.S. Treasury and the IRS issued final and temporary regulations under section 385 of the Code ("Section 385 Regulations") that could potentially apply to re-characterize as equity certain related party indebtedness issued after April 4, 2016, even if the Section 163(j) (or any other) limitation on deductibility is not applicable.
+While management believes that the Section 385 Regulations are not applicable to the SOT Notes currently outstanding because they do not exceed the threshold amount which must be met before the Section 385 Regulations apply, there can be no assurance that the threshold will not be met in the future, or that the Section 385 Regulations will not be broadened to apply to the SOT Notes.
+Furthermore, other provisions and principles of U.S. federal tax law could also apply and result in the IRS or a court determining that the SOT Notes should be treated for U.S. federal income tax purposes as equity rather than debt, or that the interest rate on the SOT Notes did not represent an arm's length rate.
+If, for any of the aforementioned reasons, a redetermination were made of the interest deductibility, in whole or part, of the payments made on the SOT Notes or the third party debt, then some or all of the interest may not be deductible for U.S. federal income tax purposes and some or all of the payments on the SOT Notes may be treated as dividends subject to U.S. federal withholding tax.
+Any of these results could increase the U.S. federal income tax liability of Slate Office US.
 Such an increase in tax liability could adversely affect Slate Office US' ability to make payments on its obligations and the REIT's ability to make distributions on its Units.